Aider-AI/aider/README.md

 * Aider can [give *GPT-4* a map of your entire git repo](https://aider.chat/docs/ctags.html), which helps it understand and modify large codebases.
 * You can also edit files by hand using your editor while chatting with aider.
 Aider will notice these out-of-band edits and ask if you'd like to commit them.
 This lets you bounce back and forth between the aider chat and your editor, to collaboratively code with GPT.

-## Installation

-1. Install the package with pip:
-  * PyPI: `python -m pip install aider-chat`
-  * GitHub: `python -m pip install git+https://github.com/paul-gauthier/aider.git`
-  * Local clone: `python -m pip install -e .`

-2. Set up your OpenAI API key:
-  * As an environment variable:
-    * `export OPENAI_API_KEY=sk-...` on Linux or Mac
-    * `setx OPENAI_API_KEY sk-...` in Windows PowerShell
-  * Or include `openai-api-key: sk-...` in an `.aider.conf.yml` file in your home directory or at the root of your git repo, alongside the `.git` dir.

-3. Make sure you have git installed.

-4. Optionally, install [universal ctags](https://github.com/universal-ctags/ctags).
-This is helpful if you plan to use aider and GPT-4 with repositories that have more than a handful of files.
-This allows aider to build a [map of your entire git repo](https://aider.chat/docs/ctags.html) and share it with GPT to help it better understand and modify large codebases.
-See the [FAQ entry about ctags](https://aider.chat/docs/faq.html#how-do-i-get-ctags-working) for more info.

 ## Usage